tronprotocol/java-tron/README.md

 TRON enables large-scale development and engagement.
 With over 2000 transactions per second (TPS), high concurrency, low latency, and massive data transmission.
 It is ideal for building decentralized entertainment applications.
 Free features and incentive systems allow developers to create premium app experiences for users.

 # Building the source
 Building java-tron requires `git` and `Oracle JDK 1.8` to be installed, other JDK versions are not supported yet.
-It is recommended to operate on `Linux` and `OSX` operating systems.
+Make sure you operate on `Linux` and `MacOS` operating systems.

 ## Getting the Source Code